Conference Program

 Angela Cochran, Vice President, Publishing, American Society of Clinical Oncology (ASCO)

-Marjorie Hlava, President, Access Innovations and Data Harmony
+Marjorie Hlava, Chief Scientist, Access Innovations and Data Harmony

 Heather Kotula, VP, Marketing and Communications, Access Innovations, Inc.